Clients often ask us about grasscloth, whether it wears well, and especially whether it’s possible to get a “seamless” look with it.

-If you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
+Therefore, if you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
 There’s nothing else quite like it!

-Remember: even the priciest grasscloth, perfectly installed, has this “paneled” look!
+Even the priciest grasscloth, perfectly installed, has this “paneled” look!

 And for some “light reading”, here’s a nice little article about what you can expect from grasscloth.
-It was written years ago for professional installers, but the first page makes the case for grasscloth, and it’s “natural imperfections”, very well!
+It was written years ago for professional installers, but the first page makes the case for grasscloth and its “natural imperfections” very well!
 (The reading gets a bit technical after that.)